Sustainable Growth for a Business

 It's important to grow your business carefully

-The sustainable growth rate in a business is the maximum growth rate a business can achieve without having to increase its financial leverage or debt financing.
-Stated another way, it is the maximum growth rate that can be achieved given the company's profitability, asset utilization, dividend payout, and debt ratios.
+In order to define the sustainable growth rate for a particular business, shareholders must first identify the maximum growth rate their business can achieve without having to increase financial leverage or debt financing.
+Stated another way, it's the growth that can be achieved given the company's current profitability, asset utilization, dividend payout, and debt ratios.

-You already know that the breakeven point is the "floor" for your sales growth.
-That is the absolute minimum in sales you need to make in order to stay in business.
+The breakeven point is the "floor" for your sales growth.
+This is the absolute minimum in sales you need to make in order to stay in business.
 Think of the sustainable growth rate as the "ceiling" for your sales growth.
-It is the most your sales can grow without new financing and without exhausting your cash flow.
+It's the most your sales can grow without new financing and without exhausting your cash flow.

 Growth Capability and Growth Strategy

-You need to address two primary issues: growth capability and growth strategy.
-Growth capability refers to your firm's infrastructure.
-Growth strategy refers to that business plan you need to have in place.
-Unless you have both of these issues covered, long-term growth will be impossible.
+You will also need to address two primary issues: growth capability and growth strategy.
+Growth capability refers to your firm's infrastructure: computers, office space, and personnel.
+Is there room to grow your sales without adding additional infrastructure?
+Growth strategy refers to the comprehensiveness of your business plan.
+Unless you have both of these goals understood and documented, long-term growth will be elusive.